bcgov/NotifyBC/docs/docs/api/config.md

 * example

-  see the cURL command on how to create a [Subscription Confirmation Request Template](../configuration/#subscription-confirmation-request-template)
+  see the cURL command on how to create a [dynamic subscription config](../config-subscription#subscription-confirmation-request-template)

 ## Update a Configuration